jeanfranc0/CuscoBID/README.md

 - **Format**

   Change format to class_imagenumber.jpg.
-If you use BUNT you can execute the following sentence:
+If you use Ubuntu you can execute the following sentence:

   //enter to folder catedral and run; output 01_0001.jpg, 01_0002.jpg, ....